o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-linux.md

     cmake --build build/linux --target INSTALL --config profile -j <number of parallel build tasks>
     ```

     The `-j` is a recommended build tool optimization.
 It tells the Ninja build tool the number of parallel build tasks that will be executed simultaneously.
-The 'number of parallel build tasks' is recommended to match the number of cores available on the Linux host machine.
+We recommend that the 'number of parallel build tasks' matches the number of cores available on the Linux host machine.

     Example: